sigasi/sigasi_insights/manual/tools.md

 ## Vivado

 You can change the Xilinx Vivado installation location by selecting **Window > Preferences > Sigasi > Toolchains > Xilinx Vivado**.
-Sigasi needs this path to find the Xilinx Vivado libraries.
+Sigasi Studio needs this path to find the Xilinx Vivado libraries.

 ## ISE

 You can change the Xilinx ISE installation location by selecting **Window > Preferences > Sigasi > Toolchains > Xilinx ISE**.
-Sigasi needs this path to find the Xilinx Vivado libraries and to run the ISim compiler and simulator.
+Sigasi Studio needs this path to find the Xilinx Vivado libraries and to run the ISim compiler and simulator.

 # Export